LiberTEM/LiberTEM/README.rst

 Applications
 ------------

-LiberTEM is programmable through `user-defined functions (UDFs)
+Since LiberTEM is programmable through `user-defined functions (UDFs)
-<https://libertem.github.io/LiberTEM/udf.html>`_ and can be used for a wide
+<https://libertem.github.io/LiberTEM/udf.html>`_, it can be used for a wide
 range of processing tasks on array-like data and data streams.
 The following applications have been implemented already: